josephazar/IOT-UMLP-2026/README.md

 1. Export your InfluxDB data to a portable format
 2. Document the data collection methodology
 3. Describe potential ML use cases for your dataset (e.g., anomaly detection, prediction, classification)
-4. Ensure data is anonymized if it contains sensitive information

 **Note**: You must explain your dataset and its potential ML applications during the final session presentation.